presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

          print "first_message not defined, or fb_data was changed"

-5. Here's a warm up exercise on defining and calling a function:

-.. activecode:: ps_6_5

-      # Define a function is_prefix that takes two strings and returns
-      # True if the first one is a prefix of the second one,
-      # False otherwise.

-      # Here's a couple example function calls, printing the return value
-      # to show you what it is.
-      print is_prefix("He","Hello") # should print True
-      print is_prefix("Hi","Hello") # should print False
-      print is_prefix("lo","Hello") # should print False

-      ====

-      import test
-      try:
-        print 'testing whether "Big" is a prefix of "Bigger"' test.testEqual(is_prefix("Big", "Bigger"), True)
-        print 'testing whether "Bigger" is a prefix of "Big"' test.testEqual(is_prefix("Bigger", "Big"), False)
-        print 'testing whether "ge" is a prefix of "Bigger"' test.testEqual(is_prefix("ge","Bigger"), False)
-      except:
-        print "Looks like the function is_prefix has not been defined or has an error"

-6. Write code that repeatedly asks the user to input numbers.
-Keep going until the sum of the numbers is 21 or more.
-Print out the total.

-.. activecode:: ps_6_6

-    # Write your code here!

 7. Now, in the next few questions, you’ll build components and then a complete program that lets people play Hangman.
 Below is an image from the middle of a game...